-The return to painting in the last few years is an attempt to coalesce a vison of the world, through which influence of various media affects our comprehension.
+The painting in the last few years is an attempt to coalesce a vison of the world, through which influence of various media affects our comprehension.

 Then tonal play was incorporated with more isolated natural elements to further examine spatial reality.